Organ trade: Other models

+The incentivized Kidney Donation Model (IKDM) exists as an intermediate between complete Free Market Model and Erin Harris Model, with strong government regulation and rewards with free market approach to donations.

 Proposed solutions

 There are several proposed solutions to increase the number of legally available human organs and reduce the growing illicit trade in these organs around the world.
 Policies of presumed consent have been successful in different countries, including Brazil, the United States, and many European countries.
 These policies can be either presumed consent (during life) or withdrawal (after death).
 In the category of withdrawal policies, organ donation is presumed after death, although it is possible to choose not to donate by submitting documents.
 Research has shown an increase of around 25 to 30% in the amount of organs available in countries with presumed consent policies.
-In the category of presumed consent policies, like the United States or France, a person may choose to donate their organs during their lifetime.
-In a presumed consent policy, families sometimes succeed in making the decision to donate the heart.

-A program to reduce organ trafficking is supposed to have several ways to work.
-These laws help to increase the amount of organs available, which reduces the number of patients who turn to the black market.
-At the same time, the increase in the supply of organs reduces the financial cost of a transplant and, therefore, the need for medical tourism.

-Another proposed method is to adopt laws that would impose on doctors the responsibility to report suspected organ traffickers.
-Chiper Hughes has written extensively on the issue of doctors who perform illegal operations while knowing that they are illegal.

-Many people in the United States believe that adopting a regulated organ trading system similar to Iran's would help to reduce the shortage of kidneys for transplantation.
-They believe that the United States should adopt similar policies to ensure the safety of surgery, provide lifelong care for donors.
-They also consider that private insurance companies will invest in providing this care to donors, which would make long-term care laws more favorable by protecting the terms of any donation agreement.